The term “self-esteem” describes a person’s subjective sense of self-worth or value.

-Employees who have a better sense of self-worth are found to focus better, require less time off, and also get along better with their team members.
+Employees with a better sense of self-worth are found to focus better, require less time off, and get along better with their team members.

 The OXTR Gene

 The OXTR gene carries instructions for the production of the oxytocin receptor protein.

 This protein acts as a receptor to oxytocin and binds to it.

 Oxytocin is a hormone and neurotransmitter – chemical messengers that transmit signals between neurons.